AmbarishGK/Resume-AI-Agent/README.md

 ## Dependencies

-All dependencies are managed via `requirements.txt`:
+All core dependencies are managed via `requirements.txt`:
 - Playwright (for web scraping)
 - BeautifulSoup4 (for HTML parsing)
 - PyYAML (for configuration)